Preventing Blocked Drains in Your Home

 Just some of the most effective ways to remove the risk of drain blockages include:

-Effective Waste Management – One of the biggest reasons for blocked drains is waste disposal.
-A surprising amount of people are still using their toilet to dispose of feminine products, wet wipes or kitchen roll rather than toilet paper.
+One of the biggest reasons for blocked drains is waste disposal.
+A surprising amount of people are still using their toilets to dispose of feminine products, wet wipes, or kitchen rolls rather than toilet paper.
 Similarly, people are still disposing of larger chunks of food in their sinks.
 These can easily clump together to start a drain blockage in a short amount of time.

 By taking care of the kind of waste that you dispose of into your drains, you’ll be able to drastically reduce the risk of obstructions within your pipes.